openstack/cinder/doc/source/configuration/block-storage/drivers/windows-smb-volume-driver.rst

 By using SoFS shares, the virtual disk images are stored on Cluster Shared Volumes (``CSV``).

-A common practice involves depoying CSVs on top of SAN backed LUNs (exposed to all the nodes of the cluster through iSCSI or Fibre Channel).
+A common practice involves deploying CSVs on top of SAN backed LUNs (exposed to all the nodes of the cluster through iSCSI or Fibre Channel).
 In absence of a SAN, Storage Spaces/Storage Spaces Direct (``S2D``) may be used for the underlying storage.